 As you'll see below, a B12 inhaler may not be the best choice for what you're hoping to achieve.
 If you want an instant jolt of energy, good old caffeine is going to be your best bet.
 And there's an inhaler for that, too!

 The HELO Plus caffeine inhaler is a great-tasting, convenient, all-natural and economical way to give yourself a boost wherever, and whenever, the need arises.
+This is why it tops our list of safest vape available for health-conscious users.

 Known as "Zeus's Oxygen," HELO works just like a B12 inhaler, but delivers a quick hit of fast-acting caffeine, instead of the slow burn of B12 (which may not even have much of an effect on you if you're not deficient in it — see below for more on this).